moderne-vulnerability-fixes-june2022/microprofile-meeting-persistence/README.md

 coll.save(obj);
 ```

-8. Find and update the `ge`t method:
+8. Find and update the `get` method:
 * Remove the method body from the `get` method (this will be replaced to fetch from the database):
 ```java
 public JsonObject get(String id) {